Max Verstappen hails 'miracle' as Red Bull turnaround complete with Qatar pole

 But Verstappen upset the odds to nip ahead of Russell and suggested that “a miracle happened” in the car’s turnaround over the course of Saturday.

-“It couldn’t have been worse,” he said of the sprint.
+“It couldn’t have been worse,” he said of the sprint to media including PlanetF1.com.
 “So we just looked at it and, I mean, it’s not all super clear, but we were like ‘we have to go and try this direction.’

 “We put it on the car, and it worked.
 And of course, you know, a lot of people are back at the factory analysing a lot of stuff already throughout the whole weekend, but at the end of the day, you have to make the decisions also on track if you want to do it or not.
 Simulator is running in the background as well.
 And yeah, a miracle happened.”